 - The length of time since the offence occurred

 - Any relevant information offered by the applicant about the circumstances which led to the offence being committed

 - Whether the offence was a one-off, or part of a history of offending

 - The degree of remorse, or otherwise, expressed by the applicant and their motivation to change

-If the University’s decision is to refuse admissions then the reasons why the applicant cannot be admitted to their chosen programme will be made clear.
+If the University’s decision is to refuse admission, then the reasons why the applicant cannot be admitted to their chosen programme will be made clear.
 The University’s decision will be communicated to the applicant in writing.